ryuheechul/playground-infra/aws/api-gateway/swap-impaired/README.md

     end
 ```

+### LinkSwap

+Run `make deploy-linkswap-all` if in a hurry.
+If not `make-deploy-linkswap-[0-1]` in order.

+Basically same as Naive approach but except it also replaces VpcLink with a new one when changing the port at the same time.
+This is a much simpler and better way then Surgery approach below that is newly discovered after initial Surgery approach.
+So we can all avoid Surgery approach now.

+_Although this is a better hack but still a hack.
+And not sure if this is a guaranteed way to work every single time but it worked with several tests of mine._

 ### Surgery

 When naive approach doesn't work as expected, we can do a "surgery" to remove the old one and introduce the new one to minimize down time and still satistfy CDK without having to manually manipulate resources and import the new states.